QuanNguyen-da/Tourism-ETL-Pipeline-DaNang/README.md

    - **Description**: The content of the post.
    - **DateTaken**: The time when the photo was taken.
    - **Location**: The location where the photo was taken.

+ ## Crawling Data
+   ### 🏨 Hotel
+   Dictionary: Selenium, Webdriver Manager and Beautifulsoup4.
+   Use BeautifulSoup to parse HTML.
+Extract the HTML content of the page after it has fully loaded, and use BeautifulSoup to analyze and retrieve the necessary information about the hotel details.
+   ### 🖼️ Flickr Photo
+   Dictionary: Requests, Flickrapi, API key.
+   To collect data from Flickr through the API, you need to request a Key and Secret by visiting the App Garden and requesting an API key.
+Once you have the Key and Secret, you can start collecting data through the API.
+Use Python and install the following pip packages: pip install requests, pip install flickrapi.